hafiizhekom/daunesia-cnn/README.md

 ## Workflow

 1. **Split Data**
-   - Split the data into train, test, and validation sets.
+   - Split the data into train, validation, and testing sets.
-   - Perform data split for train & test.

 2. **Preprocessing**
    - Apply standard preprocessing for regular leaves.